America Movil still considering KPN's Telefonica deal

-MEXICO CITY Mexico's America Movil is still deciding whether to back KPN's proposed sale of its German unit to Spain's Telefonica, America Movil Chief Executive Daniel Hajj said on Friday.
+MEXICO CITY Mexico's America Movil (AMXL.MX) is still deciding whether to back KPN's (KPN.AS) proposed sale of its German unit to Spain's Telefonica (TEF.MC), America Movil Chief Executive Daniel Hajj said on Friday.

 KPN, a Dutch telecoms operator, is 30 percent-owned by America Movil.